INDUSTRIAL DESIGN

 "...I worked with Wannapa P-Eubanks in Pilotless,and remember being riveted during a rehearsal to witness the depth of transformation that took place from the initiation of her gesture..."Kate Sheehy,Curator of Method to Madness Festival @ Links Hall,Chicago IL.[Article by Asimina Chremos,Time Out Magazine]

-Wannapa Pimtong-Eubanks is a *Butoh Artist, choreographer, movement coach, and actor.
-Her work is also including as a butoh inspired dance performer who creates movement based interactive performances.
+Wannapa Pimtong-Eubanks is a *Butoh Artist, choreographer, movement coach, Improviser, and actor.
+A Thai native.
 Her work often stems from a personal experience or a specific memory that grows into a poetic image that she imbues with the memory of the moment.

 *Butoh is a form of Japanese dance theatre that encompasses a diverse range of activities, techniques and motivations for dance, performance, or movement.
 Following World War II, butoh arose in 1959 through collaborations between its two key founders Tatsumi Hijikata and Kazuo Ohno.
 Butoh dance informs part of the dance community in Chicago.